harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 4).md

 -   Composting

 Composting can be done with any organic waste, such as vegetable waste, garden trash, agricultural waste, cow manure, and so on.
 Meat scraps and bones, as well as very greasy waste, should be avoided because they attract rodents and insects and cause odors.
 Composting can be done successfully in any corner of a house yard or field without the need for a structure.
 A compost pit, on the other hand, may retain heat, which helps to speed up the composting process while also improving aesthetics.

 -   Vermicomposting

 Unlike traditional composting, which relies on natural processes to break down organic matter, vermicomposting employs a variety of worm species to break down organic matter and produce nutrient-rich compost.
 A vermi-tank or a vermi-bed can be used for vermicomposting.

 **Non-biodegradable**

 -   Recycling
+-
 Waste such as plastic, glass, metal, and so on can be sold to a kabadiwala.

 ## Problem

-**Open defecation and improper waste management is still prominent in many villages which contaminates surroundings and contributes to the spread of many infectious diseases.**
+**Open defecation and improper waste management is still prominent inmany villages which contaminates surroundings and contributes to the spread of many infectious diseases.**

 ## Solution

-The government should provide gram panchayats and local municipalities with special grants for scientific waste management.
+The government should provide gram panchayats and local municipalitieswith special grants for scientific waste management.
 Despiste of disposing the garbage in pits , it should be used as a source of energy.
 Municipalities should implement technology to convert garbage into manure and use it to generate fuel.

 ## Problem